-Digital and technological advancements have long-since outgrown the legislation in place for data protection; furthermore, the requirements have varied from one country to another.
+Prior to 25 May 2018, digital and technological advancements had outgrown the legislation in place for data protection; furthermore, the requirements varied from one country to another.
 The need to synchronise data privacy laws and bring them into the 21st century was clear, and plans to do so under the General Data Protection Regulation (GDPR) began.

 This reform is the most significant change to data privacy in over 20 years.
 It replaces the Data Protection Directive and is designed to harmonise data privacy regulations across Europe, to protect and empower all EU citizens’ data privacy and to reshape the approach to data privacy in organisations across the region.

 Winterhawk offers a range of services to assist with your compliance.
-We recommend following this step-by-step process to prepare for GDPR:
+We recommend following this step-by-step process:

 - Data Privacy and Protection Education & Training